subttle/regular/README.md

                   δ (_, 5) = True
                   δ _      = False

+-- A DFA which accepts numbers (as a string of digits) only when -- they are evenly divisible by 3.
--- A number is divisible by 3 iff the sum of its digits is divisible by 3 -- The state we are in is the (running total % 3)
+-- Theorem: A number is divisible by 3 iff the sum of its digits is divisible by 3.
+-- The transition function effectively keeps a running total modulo three by -- totaling the numeric value of its current state and the numeric value of the -- incoming digit, performing the modulo, and then converting that value back to a state.
--- (We add a single starting state `Left ()` to avoid accepting the empty string.) by3 ∷ DFA (Either () Fin₃) Fin₁₀ by3 = DFA { delta = Right . toEnum . (`mod` 3) . \(q, digit) → fromEnum (fromRight 0 q) + fromEnum digit
+-- There is a bit of overhead complexity added by the fact that an extra state, `Left ()`, -- is introduced only to avoid accepting the empty string. by3 ∷ DFA (Either () Fin₃) Fin₁₀ by3 = DFA { delta = Right . toEnum . (`mod` 3) . \(q, digit) → fromEnum (fromRight 0 q) + fromEnum digit
           , q0    = Left ()
           , fs    = singleton (Right 0)
           }

+-- FizzBuzz using DFA
 main ∷ IO ()
 main = mapM_ (putStrLn . fizzbuzz . toDigits) [1 ..
 100]
        where fizz = accepts  by3